 "Now I have to shave my head again."

 "No!
 Why?
 I love it!
-I makes you seem much more...
+It makes you seem much more...
 Approachable!"
-Natalie exclaimed, crawling over me until she lay on my chest.
-"Okay, perhaps it could be re-worked."
+Natalie stated, crawling over until she lay on my chest.
+"Okay, it could be re-worked."

 "Are you calling me ugly?"

 "Of course not," I smiled wider, my hands on her hips.
 "Like I said, irony.
 Bitter fucking irony.
 When I first noticed you back in '99, you were just an archetype that I directed my frustrations upon.
-But now, when I'm in a far worse place, I actually meet you, but you'll forever remain a fucking secret.
+But now, you'll forever remain a fucking secret.
 So many hidden lives kept secret."

 "Am I a problem for you?"
 Natalie asked.